 There are now two different housing markets in the United States: The Seattle housing market, and every other housing market.
 This isn't an exageration:

-Wait - the seller hires two real estate brokers?
+Why two real estate brokers?

-One Agent All You Need in Seattle Housing Market
+One Agent Enough in Seattle Housing Market

 But selling a house is a ton of work, and worth a mountain of money (the average home in Seattle is now worth than $700k).
 So it makes sense to hire a real estate professional to make sure you get the best result possible.

-We use FSBO channels in the Seattle Housing Market
+Use FSBO channels in the Seattle Housing Market

 Thanks to another Seattle startup, sellers get the online exposure they need without having to list on the MLS.
 The catch?
 It has to be listed as "For Sale By Owner."

-So Houses.Direct is in the FSBO business!
+Houses.Direct is in the FSBO business!
 More accurately, we'll give you the level of real estate services you need to sell your home for the lowest possible fee possible.
 You'll save money.
 Lots and lots of money.
 The average Seattle seller can save about $40,000.
 Also known as a year of college.
 Or a trip around the world.

 You don't need to incur a 6% commission to sell a home in the Seattle housing market.
 You can do much, much better.
 Seattle neighborhoods are highly sought, and you can sell successfully for much, much less in broker commissions.